 Visitors are welcome – walkers as well as bird and butterfly watchers.
 They are asked to stay on grass paths, to leash their dogs, to refrain from smoking (to avoid infecting tomato plants with Tobacco Mosaic Virus), and to take nothing from the gardens.

 The Garden is a program of the Northampton Recreation Department and is managed by a Garden Committee of volunteers and maintained completely by gardeners.
 The Garden publishes a quarterly Newsletter.
-All are welcome to attend Committee meetings, held on the 3rd Monday of each month—at the Recreation Department (90 Locust Street) during the winter and at the Garden during the summer.
+All are welcome to attend Committee meetings, held on the 3rd Monday of each month—at the Recreation Department (100 Bridge Road, Florence) during the winter and at the Garden during the summer.
 (Call 587-1040 to confirm time and place).
 Those who wish to discuss something with the Committee should contact us in advance to have their item added to the agenda.